TheMadCurve/Kalden-Bergs-Music-Jam/README.md

-# This is Kalden Berg's Music Jam Repository
+# This is Kalden's SONGJAM Repository
-**Kalden Berg's Music Jam** is a music artist event.
+**Kalden's SONG** is a music artist event.
 This event will invite Twitch music artists to produce music and for the community to vote on their favorite song.

 This repository creates a space where people can see participating artists, their songs, then vote after they log in with their Twitch account.